 Company overview

-Physical Intelligence was founded in early 2024 by five researchers who had spent careers at the intersection of AI and robotics:
+Physical Intelligence was founded in early 2024 by seven co-founders who had spent careers at the intersection of AI and robotics:

 Karol Hausman (CEO): Former senior research scientist at Google DeepMind